All Episodes

 That's devastating.

-All right, now suppose you wanted to know for sure or get to the next level on whether or not Charlie's claims upon which he seemed to have built at least some part of his opinion.
+Now, suppose you wanted to know for sure or get to the next level on whether or not Charlie's claims upon which he seemed to have built at least some part of his opinion, there's more to it, of course.

-Oh my god, how can you say things were better when clearly the laws and everything else were just purely discriminatory?
+Oh my God, how can you say things were better when clearly the laws and everything else were just purely discriminatory?

 How could that be better, Charlie Kirk?

-Well, if two of the facts were the crime rate and the uh housing ownership, you know how you could maybe work through that?
+Well, if two of the facts were the crime rate and the housing ownership, you know how you could maybe work through that?

-How about a public debate on a college campus in which Charlie Kirk says you can ask me anything?
+How about a public debate on a college campus in which Charlie Kirk says, you can ask me anything.

-And I looked at a couple of sources, and they say you're wrong.
+And I looked at a couple of sources and they say you're wrong.

 Wouldn't that be exactly the right place to work that out?